StatisticsNZ/multilateral/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* More clearly identified the copyright holders in the DESCRIPTION and LICENSE files.
+* More descriptive Title

-* Removed dependency on superseeded package 'snow' and instead used 'parallel'
+* Expanded description including reference to paper on methodology.